skupperproject/skupper-example-hello-world/README.md

 ## Step 4: Expose the backend service on the Skupper network

 We now have connected namespaces, but there is one more step.
-To select a service from one namespace for exposure on all the connected namespaces, Skupper uses an annotation the Kubernetes service.
+Skupper uses the `skupper expose` command to select a service from one namespace for exposure on all the connected namespaces.

-Use `kubectl annotate` with the annotation `skupper.io/proxy=http` to expose the backend service:
+Use `skupper expose` in `east` to expose the backend:

-Namespace `us-east`:
+Namespace `east`:

-    kubectl annotate service/hello-world-backend skupper.io/proxy=http
+    skupper expose deployment hello-world-backend --port 8080 --protocol http

-Once the service is annotated, Skupper creates matching services on all the connected namespaces.
-Use `kubectl get services` on `eu-north` to look for the `hello-world-backend` service to appear.
+Once the service is marked for exposure, Skupper creates matching services on all the connected namespaces.
+Use `kubectl get services` in `west` to look for the `hello-world-backend` service.
+It may take a couple attempts before it appears.

-Namespace `eu-north`:
+Namespace `west`:

     $ kubectl get services
     NAME                   TYPE           CLUSTER-IP       EXTERNAL-IP      PORT(S)          AGE
-    [...]
-    hello-world-backend    ClusterIP      10.106.92.175    <none>           8080/TCP         11h
+    hello-world-backend    ClusterIP      10.106.92.175    <none>           8080/TCP         1m31s
-    hello-world-frontend   LoadBalancer   10.111.133.137   10.111.133.137   8080:31313/TCP   6m31s
-    [...]
+    ...

 ## Step 5: Test the application

-Now we can send a request to the frontend again to see if it has full connectivity to the backend.
+At this point, we have established connectivity between the two namespaces and made the backend in `east` available to the frontend in `west`.
+In order to test everything, we now need external access to the frontend.

+Use `kubectl expose` with `--type LoadBalancer` to open access to the frontend service:

+Namespace `west`:

+    kubectl expose deployment/hello-world-frontend --port 8080 --type LoadBalancer

+It takes a moment for the external IP to become available.
+(If you are using Minikube, you need to run `minikube tunnel` for this to work.)

+Look up the external URL and use `curl` to send a request:

-Namespace `eu-north`:
+Namespace `west`:

     curl $(kubectl get service/hello-world-frontend -o jsonpath='http://{.status.loadBalancer.ingress[0].ip}:{.spec.ports[0].port}/')

+**Note:** If the embedded `kubectl get` command fails to get the IP, you can find it manually by running `kubectl get services` and looking up the external IP of the `hello-world-frontend` service.

 Sample output:

     I am the frontend.
-The backend says 'Hello 1'.
+The backend says 'Hello from hello-world-backend-6d58c544fc-2gwn6 (1)'.

 ## What just happened?